Glassdoor: Reports

+Glassdoor produces reports based upon the data collected from its users, on topics including work–life balance, CEO pay-ratios, lists of the best office places and cultures, and the accuracy of corporate job searching maxims.
+Glassdoor also puts the conclusions of its research of other companies towards its company policies.
+In 2015, Tom Lakin produced the first study of Glassdoor in the United Kingdom, concluding that Glassdoor is regarded by users as a more trustworthy source of information than career guides or official company documents.

+Acquisitions and leadership

+In May 2018, Recruit Holdings announced its intention to acquire Glassdoor for $1.2 billion in cash, with the acquisition completed in June 2018.

+In September 2016, Glassdoor acquired Brazil's Love Mondays, expanding to Latin America.

 In 2014, the company hired Adam Spiegel as its CFO, with the intention of preparing for an eventual IPO.
-By 2015, the site had 30 million users from 190 countries and corporate clients including one third of all Fortune 500 companies.
+By 2015, the site had 30 million users from 190 countries and corporate clients including one-third of all Fortune 500 companies.
 That year, Glassdoor also began creating localized websites and mobile apps for different national jurisdictions, such as Germany.

-In September 2016, Glassdoor acquired Brazil's Love Mondays to expand into Latin America.

-The company's own site stats updated Q1 2017 show 41 million unique users and 5,800 paying employer clients or partners.
-The statistics showed that the average company rating is 3.3, on a 5-point scale where 1.0 is very dissatisfied; 72% of employees rate their job/company "OK" and average CEO approval rating is 67%.

-In 2017, Glassdoor announced on its website that it would no longer post job advertisements that exclude people with criminal records.